noqcks/im_exporter/README.md

 1. format PDF messages nicely so they look like a real iMessage conversation
 2. refactor code so it doesn't look like complete shit
+3. limit export to a specific phone number or contact name

 ## License